Deep Brain Stimulation for Treatment-Resistant Depression

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it does require that you have not responded to at least four adequate antidepressant treatments, which suggests that you may continue some medications.
 It's best to discuss your specific situation with the study team.

-What data supports the effectiveness of the treatment Medtronic Percept PC DBS system for treatment-resistant depression?
+What evidence suggests that the Medtronic Percept PC DBS system is effective for treatment-resistant depression?

 Helen Mayberg, MD